appukuttan-shailesh/Website/SOPs/Memberclicks/Vouchers.rst

 ###########################

 OCNS waives fees for various sets of attendees.
-Please check with the treasurer every year to confirm what the wavers are.
+Please check with the treasurer every year to confirm what the waivers are.

 The Board
 ==========